STFUjs/STFU/README.md

 This can be loaded and referenced accurately in parallel starting at any point using an expanding tree or linked-list that has offsets.

-Because the Control Symbols and Numbers are never STFU8 nor UTF8, they will always be accurate.
+Because the Control Symbols and Numbers are never STFU8 "text" nor UTF8, they will always be accurate.

 A \n newline is processed similar to the ' but only between